ARMmbed/mbed-client/docs/Howto.md

 ```

-- To create a Resource Instance with a dynamic value that can be set later on: [see parameters here](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/classM2MObjectInstance.html#adcaba046a484282983380edf8a370cfa)  (Yogesh: add code snippet -- DONE, Pekka to verify)
+- To create an observable Resource Instance (`/Test/0/Resource/0`) with a dynamic value that can be set later on: [see parameters here](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/classM2MObjectInstance.html#adcaba046a484282983380edf8a370cfa)  (Yogesh: add code snippet -- DONE, Pekka to verify)

-Here is how you can create a Dynamic Resource Instance of `/Test/0/Resource/0` which is also an observable resource instance

 ```
 M2MObject * object = M2MInterfaceFactory::create_object("Test");